HosseinKhalilian/Bascom_avr-Thermometer.1/README.md

 ### This repository is Digital Thermometer .
 This is a digital thermometer with an MCU, measuring the temperature in range of -55 to 99 °C with a resolution of 1 °C .As the temperature sensor an integrated circuit LM35 is used..
-The temperature is displayed on a 2 digit seven-segment LED display without positive or negative sign.
+The temperature is displayed on a 2 digit seven-segment LED display without any sign.

 ###### This repository contains Source Files & Proteus Circuit Simulation Files.